Kensington High Street: Retail centre

 Kensington High Street was also the site of Biba in the 1960s and early 1970s.
 When Derry & Toms closed, the iconic store took the building and accentuated its Art Deco style further.
 But the 1970s recession, coupled with idealistic business ideas, killed Biba in 1975.
 The Derry & Toms roof gardens still remain, now known as the Kensington Roof Gardens which Richard Branson's Virgin occupied as a tenant from 1981 to 2018.

+Kensington Market opened on Kensington High Street in 1967.
+It was a three story building of contemporary fashion.
+It closed in 2000.

 Kensington High Street's future as a shopping street has been threatened by the large Westfield London, which opened a short distance away in Shepherd's Bush in late 2008.
 However, these factors may be offset to some extent – or even outweighed – by recent changes to the road layout, intended to make the street a more pleasant place to shop.
 The Royal Borough of Kensington and Chelsea decided to experiment with the concept of shared space, which deputy leader Daniel Moylan had studied abroad.
 Railings and pedestrian crossings were removed, thereby enabling pedestrians to cross the street wherever they choose.
 Bicycle racks were placed on the central reservation.
-The effect over two years was a dramatic cut in accidents, down 44% against a London average of 17%.
+The effect over two years was a reduction in accidents, down 44% against a London average of 17%.

 Kensington High Street is also home to a large part of the British music industry, with the UK offices of major labels such as Universal Music Group, Sony Music, Warner Music Group and EMI all situated in the area.

 Furthermore, the second Kahn Design boutique in London is also located on this street.